CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/inotifysource2-setnotifyfilter-method.md

 ## <a name="parameters"></a>Paramètres
  `in_NotifyFilter`
- [in] Une combinaison au niveau du bit de la [NOTIFY_FILTER](../../../../docs/framework/unmanaged-api/diagnostics/notify-filter-enumeration.md) valeurs d’énumération qui identifient des rappels pour l’API de débogage.
+ [in] A bitwise combination of the [NOTIFY_FILTER](../../../../docs/framework/unmanaged-api/diagnostics/notify-filter-enumeration.md) enumeration values that identify callbacks for the debugger API.

  `in_pUserThreadFilter`
- [in] Un pointeur vers un [USER_THREAD](../../../../docs/framework/unmanaged-api/diagnostics/user-thread-structure.md) structure qui identifie des threads pour l’API de débogage.
+ [in] A pointer to a [USER_THREAD](../../../../docs/framework/unmanaged-api/diagnostics/user-thread-structure.md) structure that identifies threads for the debugger API.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit.
+ S_OK if the method succeeds.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** ProtocolNotify2.idl
+ **Header:** ProtocolNotify2.idl

 ## <a name="see-also"></a>Voir aussi